ivnvxd/pyquest/README.md

 #### Frozen set <a id="frozenset"></a>

 `frozenset` is the same set, only immutable and hashable.
-Reminds of the difference between a list and a tuple.
+Reminds of the difference between a `list` and a `tuple`.

 ```python